fulviodenza/notion-echo/README.md

 We welcome contributions of all kinds from the community.
 If you're interested in helping improve notion-echo Bot.

 ## Known issues
-- allow more words pages to be set as default page (now only single worded pages are allowed)
 - use buttons to create a flow
 - transcribe markdown
-- if i create a new line in the `/note` command that new line shall be ignored (?)
 - allow deauthorize